Trahiega/the-dukes-game1/docs/Session Notes/Session-4.md

 			- wants to be a treasure hunter
 		- Vorian & Randall were guarding the map
 - +30g +50s
-- Level up, took level in monk +5hp
+- Level up level 3, took level in monk +5hp
 	- Gained Ki Points

 ## Loose Ends